Back to: Design Patterns in C# With Real-Time Examples

 Step 2: Creating Subject Interface

-Create an interface with the name ISharedFolder.cs and then copy and paste the following code into it.
-This interface defines the common methods which are going to be implemented by the Real Object as well as the Proxy class.
-Here, you can see, we have declared one method called PerformRWOperations which is going to be implemented by both Real Object and Proxy Object.
+Create an interface with the name ISharedFolder.cs, and then copy and paste the following code.
+This interface defines the common methods the Real Object and the Proxy class will implement.
+Here, we have declared one method called PerformRWOperations, which both Real Object and Proxy Object will implement.

 namespace ProxyDesignPattern { // The Subject interface declares common operations for both RealSubject and the Proxy. // As long as the client works with RealSubject using this interface, // you will be able to pass it a proxy instead of a real subject. public interface ISharedFolder { void PerformRWOperations(); } }